 Massachusetts is, without question, one of America's most historic states.
 Built along side that rich history are antique homes that still stand today.
 Many owners list their old New England properties for sale every day.
 And, you can find them here.

 All across Massachusetts are old antique homes.
 Many have been completely restored or re-purposed.
 Others could use a bit of TLC.
 You will find them in Boston, on the North Shore, at Cape Cod, or out west in the Berkshires.

 Birthplace of the American Revolution - the "Cradle of Liberty".
 Site of the Boston Massacre and Boston Tea Party.
 Home to many iconic figures who laid the foundation of America as we know it today.
-From Boston Common, and Beacon Hill, to Faneuil Hall and Old North Church - Boston is about as historic as America gets
+From Boston Common, and Beacon Hill, to Faneuil Hall and Old North Church - Boston is about as historic as America gets.

-Most of the Boston's historic homes have been replaced over the years.
+Most of Boston's historic homes have been replaced over the years.
 But, many of the old antique houses created before and during the founding of this nation - like the Paul Revere House - still stand.
 The oldest have been preserved to share their unique place in history with the world.

 Massachusetts' North Shore is the birthplace of America's Navy, site of the Salem Witch Trials, and home to America's fishing industry.
 It's lined with old fishing villages and seaside cottages.
 Much of America's history begins here on the North Shore.

 The North Shore area was established long ago and homes from the 1800's practically seem modern.
 While many antique homes along the shore have been restored and revamped, quite a few still need major overhauls.
 These old vintage houses are often sold at much more affordable prices.

 The Berkshires of Western Ma are a rural retreat from the busy cities nearby - Boston and New York City.
 Its quaint old villages and scenic views read like a storybook from long ago.